RSE-Sheffield/pando-python/episodes/profiling-functions.md

 The second row holds the child methods called from the root, with their widths relative to the proportion of runtime they occupied.
 This continues with each subsequent row, however where a method only occupies 50% of the runtime, it's children can only occupy a maximum of that runtime hence the appearance of "icicles".

-By clicking a box within the diagram, it will "zoom" making the selected box the root allowing more detail to be explored (the diagram is limited to 10 rows by default and methods with a relatively small proportion of the runtime are hidden).
+By clicking a box within the diagram, it will "zoom" making the selected box the root allowing more detail to be explored.
+The diagram is limited to 10 rows by default ("Depth") and methods with a relatively small proportion of the runtime are hidden ("Cutoff").

 As you hover each box, information to the left of the diagram updates specifying the location of the method and for how long it ran.